PUNJAB SOUTH (Multan, Bahawalpur, Khanewal) Dec 18,19, 2021

 The medieval forts are a dozen structures, some standing and some deteriorated, and some dating from pre-Mughal times, but all restored and expanded from the 16th to 18th century by powerful local clans.
 Derawar Fort is the best surviving example.
 Other forts include (roughly from north to south) Meergarh, Jaangarh, Marotgarh, Maujgarh, Dingarh, Khangarh, Khairgarh, Bijnotgarh, and Islamgarh, forming a network across the desert landscape to protect and enable the desert caravan routes; mercantile routes from central Asia to the heartland of the sub-continent and pilgrimage routes between Mecca and India.

-Derawar fort was built in the 9th c. by a Rajput ruler of Bhatti clan. and from the 19th century, it was the desert abode of the Nawabs of Bahawalpur until the 1970s.
+Derawar Fort was built in the 9th c. by a Rajput ruler of the Bhatti clan. and from the 19th century, it was the desert abode of the Nawabs of Bahawalpur until the 1970s.
 The fort survived intact due to this constant occupation.
 The fort is a massive and visually stunning square structure built of clay bricks.
 The walls are 1500m long and up to thirty meters high.
 There are forty circular bastions, ten on each side, which stand 30 m high and are visible across the desert for many miles.
 Each is decorated with intricate patterns in cut brickwork.
-There are remains of structures inside the fort, may richly decorated with tile and fresco work; the Moti or Pearl Mosque stands nearby and the cemetery of the Nawabs of Bahawalpur is filled with ornate and elaborate graves.
+There are remains of structures inside the fort, which may be richly decorated with tile and fresco work; the Moti or Pearl Mosque stands nearby and the cemetery of the Nawabs of Bahawalpur is filled with ornate and elaborate graves.

 Derawar and the other forts illustrate the variety of the forms found from square brick structures with circular corner bastions, to square walls completely faced with semi-circular towers, to rectangular and even hexagonal-shaped enclosures with angle bastions and square enclosures within an outer wall with multiple bastions.
 All of these varied forms date from the 16th to late 18th centuries.
 All these forts are clustered within an area only.
 250 km N-S and 100 km E-W to the east of the historic cities of Bahawalpur and Yazman.